Susan Collins California Senate, District 27

 I am honored to have called California my home for over 35 years.
 I raised my family here and enjoyed a career in managing surgical practices, specializing in risk management.
 As my parent’s need for care grew, I transitioned into real estate.

-I’m currently a board member of our Neighborhood Council and Chair the Public Safety Committee.
-I have been active with our Homeowners Association for many years.
-I also attend and participate in community meetings and events in many areas because I know that what happens across town, will happen in my community.
+I’m currently a board member on Neighborhood Council, Chair of the Public Safety Committee, and a member of the Community Police Advisory Board.
+In addition, I have been an active member of the Sherman Oaks Homeowners Association for many years.
+I attend and participate in community meetings and events throughout the city because I know that what happens across town, will happen in my community.
 Helping to empower people through information is one of reasons I started the Sherman Oaks Community Bulletin Facebook page.
 Informed community members create safe, thriving communities.

 I am proud to be the child of immigrants who came to this country with the assistance and generosity of strangers.
 My parents had no material wealth when they arrived in the U.S., but they had values and a strong belief in the American Dream.
 I was raised to value integrity, hard work, and to treat people with respect.
 My parents made sure I understood that material successes do not alter the value of a person.
 This is why I am passionate about bringing forward plans to create positive, systemic changes that invest in people, not corporate and state profit.

 I was one of the first to bring attention actively and relentlessly to our city and state’s need to address our ongoing mental illness and addiction crisis.
-When others continued to push the false narrative that the crisis, we were witnessing was due almost entirely to a lack of housing.
-I have never wavered in my advocacy for making long term treatment available, providing a pathway to independence, as well as providing permanent supportive housing for those in need of assistance.
+I’ve never wavered when others continued to push the false narrative that the crisis we’re witnessing was due almost entirely to a lack of affordable housing.
+I’ve continued to advocate making long term, inpatient treatment available, providing pathways to independence, as well as providing permanent supportive housing for those in need of assistance.
 I have consulted with, and studied many non-profit organizations, providing me with a well-rounded knowledge of what is beneficial and why so many are failing us.

 I will bring knowledge, experience, integrity, and respect for every member of our community into the legislative process, providing solutions that empower communities to thrive and enhance the quality of life for everyone.